 Frequently Asked Questions

 Following is a list of frequently asked questions about this settlement.
-We will update any answers that need updating periodically, to reflect the current status of the settlement.

 Q: How do I know whether I am part of the Settlement Class?